cockroachlabs/open-sourced-interview-process/SalesExercises.md

 - 5-10 mins - Candidate close.
 Answer candidate questions.

 **Part 1:** The candidate will walk the client through the mock sales presentation (20 mins).
-In this case, the client is Paypal.
+In this case, the client is Square.
 One interviewer will role play as the CTO, while the other role plays as the Engineering or Operations Director.

 **Part 2:** Q&A